rainlanguage/rain.contribute/principles/evidence.md

 - Distributes access to the evidence across the entire team
   - Reduces reliance on a single team member
-    - They may not be available in your time zone or due to other resonsibilities
+    - They may not be available in your time zone or due to other responsibilities
     - They may misinterpret the evidence, that another member might correctly interpret if given the chance
 - Increases the speed of evidence production